-You will be required to take a pre-filing bankruptcy course before you file, so that you understand all the ins and outs.
+You will be required to take a pre-filing bankruptcy course before you file, so that you are aware of the alternatives.

-The good news is that if you file Chapter 7 bankruptcy, you have a good chance of success – the debts for 94.6% of those filing Chapter 7 in 2019 were discharged.
+The good news is that if you file Chapter 7 bankruptcy, you have a good chance of success.
+Chapter 7 filings are discharged at around a 95% rate every year.
 Of those filing Chapter 13, 44% of debts were discharged, but that’s not necessarily a bad thing.
 In the cases where they weren’t, the judge believed the filer could handle their debts with the assets they had.

 Officially, there are six types of bankruptcies – Chapters 7, 9, 11, 12, 13 and 15 – but 99% of bankruptcy cases filed are Chapter 7 (liquidation) or Chapter 13 (personal reorganization).